All In 2-for-1 Summer Education Conference KPEC and TSS

-We're combining KPEC (Keystone's Premier Education Conference) and our TSS (Trauma Sensitive Schools) Conference into one for 2019.
-All In conference attendees will be able to choose from a variety of sessions to improve instruction, student learning, and teacher thinking within the context of a trauma sensitive school.
+We combined KPEC (Keystone's Premier Education Conference) and our TSS (Trauma Sensitive Schools) Conference into one for 2019.
+All In conference attendees will choose from a variety of sessions to improve instruction, student learning, and teacher thinking within the context of a trauma sensitive school.
 Hands-on sessions will be offered, allowing educators to actually experience and practice.
 Recertification credit is available.

 Pete Hall currently serves as a speaker, an author, and a professional development agent for schools and districts around the globe.
 A former teacher and veteran school principal, Pete is the author of more than a dozen articles on school leadership and five books, including Building Teachers' Capacity for Success (ASCD, 2008), Teach, Reflect, Learn (ASCD, 2015), and The Principal Influence (ASCD, 2015).
 In addition to his leadership work, Pete passionately advocates for the establishment of trauma-sensitive learning environments, education that addresses the whole child, and the relentless quest for continuous improvement.
 More about Pete Hall.

 Kristin Souers is a licensed mental health counselor in the state of Washington.
 Kristin has a Master of Arts degree in counseling psychology from Gonzaga University and a Bachelor of Science degree from Santa Clara University.
 She is an assistant director at Washington State University's Child and Family Research Unit (CAFRU) in the CLEAR Trauma Center.
 Kristin also serves as an adjunct faculty member for the Master of Counseling Psychology Program at Gonzaga University.
 Kristin is an expert in understanding the impact of trauma on individuals and families and has provided consultation and training on this topic to education and human services systems for more than 20 years.
 More about Kristin Souers.